yk-tanigawa/yk-tanigawa.github.io/_pages/about.md

 ## News

+- 20211/1/18: **New Publication**. ["Genetics of 35 blood and urine biomarkers in the UK Biobank"](/publication/2021-01-18-biomarkers).
+In this project co-led by Nasa Sinnott-Armstrong, myself, and Dr. Manuel A. Rivas, we performed large-scale characterization of the genetic basis of biomarkers and cataloged their influence on diseases.
+We developed the 'multi-PRS' method and demonstrated its improved ability of disease prediction.
+Please check out [highlights](/publication/2021-01-18-biomarkers) and the [full texts](https://rdcu.be/cdMmM).
+  - 2021/1/29 **Update**: Our paper is featured as [Research highlights in Nature Reviews Nephrology](https://doi.org/10.1038/s41581-021-00400-y)
+  - 2021/2/25 **Update**: Our paper is [recommended in Faculty Opinions](https://doi.org/10.3410/f.739382438.793583091)
 - 2021/2/16: **New Manuscript**.
 We have a new preprint led by Ruilin Li describing a new version of the R snpnet package and its application to the exome sequencing data in UK Biobank: ["Fast Numerical Optimization for Genome Sequencing Data in Population Biobanks"](/publication/preprint_2021-02-16-snpnet-v2).
 - 2021/2/9: **New Publications**.
 We have two papers from the Rivas lab.
 Yosuke contributed to each of them as the second author and is very excited to see them published!
 Congratulations, Matt and Ruilin!
   - ["Survival Analysis on Rare Events Using Group-Regularized Multi-Response Cox Regression"](/publication/2021-02-09-mr-cox)
   - ["Polygenic risk modeling with latent trait-related genetic components"](/publication/2021-02-08-dPRS) ([full-text link via ReadCube](https://rdcu.be/ceXyy))
-- 20211/1/18: **New Publication**. ["Genetics of 35 blood and urine biomarkers in the UK Biobank"](/publication/2021-01-18-biomarkers).
-In this project co-led by Nasa Sinnott-Armstrong, myself, and Dr. Manuel A. Rivas, we performed large-scale characterization of the genetic basis of biomarkers and cataloged their influence on diseases.
-We developed the 'multi-PRS' method and demonstrated its improved ability of disease prediction.
-Please check out [highlights](/publication/2021-01-18-biomarkers) and the [full texts](https://rdcu.be/cdMmM).
-  - 2021/1/29 **Update**: Our paper is featured as [Research highlights in Nature Reviews Nephrology](https://doi.org/10.1038/s41581-021-00400-y)
 - News Archive:
   - [News in 2020](/posts/news/2020)